Solar Panels in Ballysheedy, Co. Limerick

 A system installed in Ballysheedy today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Ballysheedy
+Solar grants available in Ballysheedy

 Homeowners in Ballysheedy, Co.
 Limerick can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.